visnukuttiyel/CppND-Capstone-Ninja-Game/README.md

 * Class constructors utilize member initialization lists. tank.h line 14 in the new class "tank"

-* Classes encapsulate behavior. snake.h line 18 in the new class "Food" encapsulate "FoodType"

 * The project uses multithreading.
 Bullet.cpp line 36 in creating a thread to update bullet position being fired.

 * A condition variable is used in the project.
 Bullet.cpp line 13.